darellanodev/gif-tower-defense/README.md

 - [ ] Magics buttons
 - [ ] Menu to allow the user to select a desired level to play.
 Replace old player names for other names.
 - [ ] Test other maps with different end tiles positions to implement (with tests) the remaining endings
-- [ ] When the player lost all the lives show game over screen
 - [ ] The captured faces show a diferent icon with the mouth opened
 - [ ] When Yellow tower is full the player get lives depending on the upgrade level of the yellow tower
 - [ ] Yellow tower absorbs the yellow faces and fill its indicator
 - [ ] When the enemy dies create an explosion of little happy yellow faces
 - [ ] The boss is slower than the rest of the enemies
 - [ ] Draw the boss different to the rest of enemies
-- [ ] Make the boss progress bar at the bottom of the next wave progress bar
-- [ ] Make the progress bar to the next wave
 - [ ] Make the red tower target and shot to an enemy
 - [ ] Change Enemy constructor with initialX, initialY, orders and transfer the actual enemy logic to the orders generator.
 - [ ] Change the strenght of the enemies to increase every time a new enemy is created.
-- [ ] When an enemy reaches the end tile the player loses a live
-- [ ] Put the lives indicator
-- [ ] Fix Typescript things like:
+- [ ] Make tower shot stronger depending on its upgrading level
-  - [ ] Simplify assignment params (this.zzz = zzz, <--- use the signature simplification using private in params)
+- [ ] Simplify Typescript assignment params (this.zzz = zzz, <--- use the signature simplification using private in params)
+- [ ] Make the boss progress bar at the bottom of the next wave progress bar
+- [ ] Make the progress bar to the next wave
+- [ ] When an enemy dies increase the score and the money
+- [ ] When the player lost all the lives show game over screen
 - [x] Classes are now passed throw parameters with any type.
 Improve it.
 - [x] InfluenceArea.ts in method: setInfluenceAreaColor.
 Use Const colors instead.
 Now it shows an error.
 See commented code
+- [x] When an enemy reaches the end tile the player loses a live
+- [x] Put the score indicator
+- [x] Put the lives indicator
 - [x] Change UpgradeDisplay with ProgressBar
 - [x] Extract classes from big classes like OrangeTile
 - [x] Create Wallet class and extract corresponding methods from OrangeTile